 The ability to understand multiple user voices was recently added to the Google Assistant, which is of appeal primarily to Google Home users.
 However, sometimes it's not convenient to speak to the Assistant, so you can type your request into the phone, too.

-Google Assistant will also be able to work with new Google Lens to have a conversation about what you see, for example translating foreign text or saving events you've seen on a poster or elsewhere.
+Google Assistant will also be able to work with Google Lens to have a conversation about what you see, for example translating foreign text or saving events you've seen on a poster or elsewhere.

 Google Actions, which are third-party applications for the Google Assistant, will now be available on phones as well as Google Home.
 There are more than 70 partners for the Google Assistant, with Google now offering support for transactions within these apps.

 How to use the Google Assistant

 Google Assistant is the new way to interact with Google and is in essence a souped-up version of the now-retired Google Now.
 It’s the same search engine and knowledge graph underneath, but with a new interface that is like a message thread.

 One of the main ideas behind having a conversational style of interaction is not so you can simply enjoy chatting to Google, but the importance of context.
 For example, if you’re talking to someone about a possible gig and want to go for some food beforehand it will know that the two relate to each other and give you helpful information like how far apart they are.

 Context also goes as far as to whatever’s on your screen, so try long pressing the home button and swiping up - you’ll automatically get relevant information.

 You can use the Google Assistant for all kinds of things, many of which are existing commands like setting an alarm or creating a reminder.
 It goes further though so you can get it to remember a bike lock combination if you’re forgetful.